fenago/ansible-course/md/Lab_4.md

      meta/
 ```

-The preceding directory structure shows two roles defined in our
-hypothetical playbook directory, called [installapache] and
-[installtomcat].
-Within each of these directories, you will notice
-a series of subdirectories.
-These subdirectories do not need to exist
-(more on what they mean in a minute, but for example, if your role has
-no handlers, then [handlers/] does not need to be created).
-However, where you do require such a directory, you should populate it
-with a YAML file named [main.yml].
-Each of these [main.yml]
-files will be expected to have certain contents, depending on the
-directory that contained them.

-The subdirectories that can exist inside of a role are as follows:

--   [tasks]: This is the most common directory to find in a role,
-    and it contains all of the Ansible tasks that the role should
-    perform.
--   [handlers]: All handlers used in the role should go into this
-    directory.
--   [defaults]: All default variables for the role go in here.
--   [vars]: These are other role variables---these override those
-    declared in the [defaults/] directory as they are higher up
-    the precedence order.
--   [files]: Files needed by the role should go in here---for
-    example, any configuration files that need to be deployed to the
-    target hosts.

--   [templates]: Distinct from the [files/] directory, this
-    directory should contain all templates used by the role.
--   [meta]: Any metadata needed for the role goes in here.
-For
-    example, roles are normally executed in the order they are called
-    from the parent playbook---however, sometimes a role will have
-    dependency roles that need to be run first, and if this is the case,
-    they can be declared within this directory.

 For the examples we will develop in this part of this lab, we will
 need an inventory, so let\'s reuse the inventory we used in the previous